sunpy/sunkit-instruments/docs/index.rst

    whatsnew/index

-Note that the code in this package is **not** maintained by or neccesarily contributed by instrument teams.
+Note that the code in this package is **not** maintained by or neccesarily contributed to by instrument teams.
 Some instruments have individual packages for analysis in Python, including:

 - `aiapy <https://aiapy.readthedocs.io/en/stable/>`__